HalarAhmed/github_assignment/readme.txt

-This is just a normal readme fil.
+This is just a normal readme file.